Realistically Available NBA Players with the Most Trade Value This Season

 Trade If: Miami decides to bail on mediocrity.

-Stars don't get traded with more than two years left on their deal.
+Stars don't get traded with more than two years left on their deals.
 It doesn't happen.
 Contracts, for starters, are getting shorter.
 Dealing someone with three seasons remaining on his pact often means selling when he's a year or two into the agreement.
 Teams don't tend to cut the cord that early.